 The remaining 18 hours may consist of graduate courses from any of the 3 participating departments, or other courses approved by the committee.
 Up to 6 hours may consist of independent study, including an industry project.
-Geological Engineering Degree Requirements:

-The Master of Science (Geological Engineering) academic program requires a minimum of 36 semester hours of course and project/research credit hours (a maximum of 9 credit hours may be 400-level course work), plus a thesis.
-The Ph.D.
-(Geological Engineering) requires a minimum of 72 hours of graduate course work and research combined, beyond the B.S. degree.
-The student is admitted into a degree program and must obtain approval from their advisory committee in order to change degree programs.
-Although minimum credit requirements are specified for each degree, the total number of credits and the number of courses taken by an individual student is likely to exceed this minimum and is determined by the student's advisory committee.
-The Master's of Engineering (Non-Thesis) Program in Geological Engineering is comprised of 36 credit hours with 30 course credit hours and 6 credit hours of independent study (GEGN 599).
+Geological Engineering Degrees: The Master's of Engineering (Non-Thesis) Program in Geological Engineering is comprised of 36 credit hours with 30 course credit hours and 6 credit hours of independent study (GEGN599).
 Up to nine credit hours can be at the 400 level and the remainder will be 500 or 600 level.
 The typical program plan includes 15 course credit hours in both the fall and the spring terms followed by 6 independent study credit hours during the summer term.
 The non-thesis degree includes three areas of specialization (engineering geology/geotechnics, ground-water engineering, and mining geological engineering).
 All Master's of Engineering (Non-Thesis) program will include the following core requirements: